hnngo/BC-CAHS/README.md

 ## Roadmap

-- [x] Add Changelog
-- [x] Add back to top links
+- [x] Structure and Create Database
+- [x] Accept and render live data
+- [x] Bar graphical representation of data
+- [x] User Authentication (Login, Log-out, session persistence)
+- [ ] Further User Authentication (ie. admin privledges, limited accounts)
-- [ ] Add Additional Templates w/ Examples
+- [ ] Additional data representation fields
-- [ ] Add "components" document to easily copy & paste sections of the readme
-- [ ] Multi-language Support
+- [ ] To be determined by BC CAHS
-  - [ ] Chinese
+- [ ] Deployment on BC CAHS Arbutus Cloud
-  - [ ] Spanish
+- [ ] To be determined by use

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>